teckann/Nature-Nest/README.md

 # NatureNest 🌿

-A luxury bungalow booking platform offering immersive accommodations and convenient booking services in the scenic highlands of Cameron Highlands, Malaysia.
+A luxury cabin booking platform offering immersive accommodations and convenient booking services in the scenic highlands of Cameron Highlands, Malaysia.

 ## 🌄 Overview